 State of a Sales Order

-Once you have Created your Sales Order, you will want to manage the status of your order from a draft state to a confirmed state.
-And, at times, you may need to move it back to draft state.
+Once you have Created your DRAFT Sales Order, you will want to manage the status of your order transforming it from a DRAFT state to a CONFIRMED state.
+This is a prerequisite before you can Invoice or Ship your products.
+There are times you may need to move it back to draft state as well.
+This document will help you understand how to manage the State of your Sales Order.

 At the top of the sale details page, you'll see three empty bars representing the status of your sale.
 This "status area" shows the overall status of the sale (whether it's been confirmed, is complete or is still in the draft state), the financial status (of any invoices raised for the sale), and the fulfillment status.